dinoboards/dinoboards.github.io/stegosaur/v9958/index.md

 1. Solder the resistors, then the 0.1uF capacitors.
 2. Solder the 6 "18 PIN IC" sockets.
 3. Clip the underside of the soldered pins of all components, including ICs, to allow for as much clearance when installing as possible.
-4. Reflow the solder joints, after clipping, to ensure a good soldering of the pins is maintained.
+4. Reflow the solder joints, after clipping, to ensure a good connection of the pins is maintained.
 5. Cut 4 lengths of 18 pins, from the Round Machine male headers.
 6. Cut 1 length of 3 pins, of Round Machine male headers.
 7. Use the V99x8 video module as a jig, by placing the headers into the relevant sockets, with the correct orientation of the pins (see image under Note 7).
-8. Place the VRAM expansion module over the top, noting the angle - ensure all headers pins have sufficient height through the VRAM expansion module.
+8. Place the VRAM expansion PCB over the top, noting the angle - ensure all headers pins have sufficient height through the VRAM expansion module.
 (If height is insufficient, review the underside of the VRAM Expansion module to ensure the pins are trimmed sufficiently)
 9. Solder the Headers on the top of VRAM Expansion module.

 **TODO ADD IMAGES WHEN THE 0.8mm heigh PCB arrives**